DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/animation.md

 ## Basic Setup

-Add the `Animation` plugin to the Chart component and configure animation settings in the `settings` property as demonstrated in the follownig example to create a chart with animated series:
+Add the `Animation` plugin to the Chart component and all series will be animated out of the box.
+Also you can customize base animation options, like duration for each bar, as demonstrated in the following example:

 .embedded-demo({ "path": "chart-basic/animation", "showThemeSelector": true })